panels & workshops

 The focus of this panel will be on recent and developing trends in battery charging compared to traditional methods.
 Intermittent charging, individual cell equalization, pulse charging, charge monitoring, ohmic measurements, charging current and voltage control, countering temperature effects and more will be discussed.
 The panel will be interactive and the audience will be encouraged to participate.

 Panel 0: Alphabet Soup: NEC, IEC, NFPA, IFC, UL, NEBS, etc., etc. Making sense of what documents apply to your battery installation.

-Curtis Ashton (CenturyLink), Bill Cantor (TPI), Randy Schubert, (Telcordia Network Infrastructure Solutions), TBA
+Curtis Ashton (Chair) (CenturyLink), Bill Cantor (TPI), Randy Schubert, (Telcordia NIS, a Division of Ericsson, Inc.), TBA

 This panel will comprise subject matter experts in the area of various codes and standards who will attempt to answer your questions, or give the traditional "it depends" answer, or more importantly, stir up comments from those in the audience who are truly "in the know".